ForsakenNydoseth/bruhh.js/README.md

 /* The starting scale is the minimum scale your element will take (Scale ratio is startingScale + (pulseRatio * currentPulse)).
  * Value in percentage between 0 and 1
  * Default: 0.75
- */
-bruhh.startingScale = value
+ * Aaaaaaaaaaaaaaaaaaaaaaaaaaah why did i do this shittttttttttttt */ bruhh.startingScale = value